mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 </devices>
 ```

+**TIP:** the same entry format can be used to attach LVM partitions.

 ## GPU Passthrough and VGA Bios

 **IMPORTANT**: To see boot menu, you must use the console entry on Cockpit or with the command ``virsh console ${NAME}``.